 - technology for working with large amounts of data (ElasticSearch) etc.

-But this is only partly true and mainly within small tasks.
-When the question concerns broad computational abilities and multiple tasks, Java goes to the performance level.
-The scrupulous work of writing a multi-line Java code is complex - it will take much more time to work.
+But this is only partly true and mainly refers to small tasks.
+When considering computational capabilities and technical challenges, Java is characterized by a higher performance level.
+The scrupulous work of writing a multi-line Java code is more complex, so it will take more time to develop and launch a product.

-Java popularity has been proven over the years and numerous ratings.
-The Java specialists market is traditionally crowded with beginners, experienced and super-professional developers.
+The fact that Java is an advanced programming language has been proven over many years.
+Java continues taking the leading positions in numerous ratings.
+The Java specialists market is traditionally crowded with beginners, experienced, and super-professional developers.

-Ruby, in turn, is not even among the top ten programming languages.
-(Ruby and Ruby-on-rails supporters will say again that this is unfair).
-The flip side of the coin is a clear lack of specialists with skills in this language.
+Ruby, in turn, is not even among the top ten coding languages.
+The flip side of the coin is a clear lack of software engineers with skills in this technology.

-According to the latest PayScale data (as of May 2019) in the USA, the per year salaries of specialists of different skill levels in the field of both technologies vary within the following limits:
+According to the latest PayScale data (as of May 2019) in the USA, the annual salaries of Ruby and Java developers vary within the following limits (depending on the level of employees’ skills and knowledge:

 Java developers $70,8K - $137,4K

-So if Ruby’s philosophy is closer to you as to a developer, then rest assured that you won’t lose much money.
-There will be much less competitors.
+So, if Ruby’s philosophy is closer to you as a software engineer, then rest assured that you won’t lose a lot of money.
+There are significantly fewer competitors, which is an important advantage of Ruby in comparison with Java.

 Elegance against the undoubted leader, effectiveness against multitasking.
-This is what the Ruby vs Java looks like.
+This is what the process of deciding between Ruby and Java looks like.
+So, when should you pick Java and when Ruby will be a perfect choice?

 - Product value for the customer comes first